 So how do you choose an effective pump that’s right for you?
 First of all, look at your need.
 Have you established a good milk supply with a healthy nursing baby?
 Milk supply peaks at about 4 weeks postpartum and regulates at about 8 weeks.
 Minimum requirements for babies from 1-6 months is about 750 ml per day.
 That’s about 25 oz.
 Research has shown that a breast pump needs to be able to remove at least 70% of mom’s available supply to maintain production.
 More complete removal can increase production over time.
 Less complete removal will decrease production.
 This is a normal process and is how breastfeeding works when a baby nurses.
 If a mom only needs to be away from her baby on an occasional basis, any pump that gives her some relief and removes some milk is useful, as when she and baby are together again, the baby can remove the extra milk left behind.
-Or if a mom is very full and needs some extra relief, a simple vacuum pump such as the Haaka is inexpensive and can do an adequate job for many moms.
+Or if a mom is very full and needs some extra relief, a simple vacuum “pump” (really more of a milk catcher than an actual pump) such as the Haaka is inexpensive and can do an adequate job for many moms.
 The Harmony pump by Medela, is a simple single manual pump that can be used.
+Many moms find this pump especially useful as an emergency pump when they are traveling or away from their baby because it is quiet, light and portable.
 For moms returning to work and needing to pump quickly, Medela, Spectra, Ameda and many other companies sell pumps.
 You can look at Amazon reviews.
 Here is the FDA’s review of breast pumps.

 If you have a low milk supply, a baby in the NICU or you are in the hospital, a hospital rental-grade breast pump is the best type of pump for helping increase supply.
 The pump needs to be able to stimulate a let-down and then apply enough vacuum to empty your breasts quickly when you have a let-down.
 The flanges should fit your nipple.
+Medela.com has information on choosing right sizes of flanges.
 There are YouTube videos available and several blogs.
 Here’s one: http://www.medelabreastfeedingus.com/tips-and-solutions/13/choosing-a-correctly-fitted-breastshield.
 Look into hand-on pumping, do hand-expression after milk flow has stopped, and gentle breast massage before pumping.
 Some moms find that using coconut oil (if you are not allergic) inside the breast flanges improves comfort.
 In addition, hands-on pumping can help improve milk-removal, thus improving supply. http://med.stanford.edu/newborns/professional-education/breastfeeding/maximizing-milk-production.html

 What if you don’t feel let-down?
 Milk squirting or fast-dripping into the pump flange is the best sign of let-down.
 But constant staring at the bottles can inhibit let-down!
 Playing music, drinking something warm, looking at a picture of your baby and even letting the baby nurse on one breast while pumping on the other, if possible, can help your body learn to respond with let-down.
 Let-down is essential as the breast pushes the milk out with tiny muscles around the milk collection areas towards the nipple.
 Vacuum created by the baby or the pump stimulates your brain to release the hormones that cause the muscles to contract and the hormone that causes milk to be produced for the next feeding session.